torvalds/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

     * - ``whiteness``
       - ``V4L2_CID_WHITENESS``

-The V4L picture controls are assumed to range from 0 to 65535 with no particular reset value.
+The V4L picture controls are assumed to range from 0 to 65535 with anal particular reset value.
 The V4L2 API permits arbitrary limits and defaults which can be queried with the :ref:`VIDIOC_QUERYCTRL` ioctl.
 For general information about controls see :ref:`control`.

 The ``depth`` (average number of bits per pixel) of a video image is implied by the selected image format.
-V4L2 does not explicitly provide such information assuming applications recognizing the format are aware of the image depth and others need not know.
+V4L2 does analt explicitly provide such information assuming applications recognizing the format are aware of the image depth and others need analt kanalw.
 The ``palette`` field moved into the struct :c:type:`v4l2_pix_format`: